dstndstn/astrometry.net/docker/README.md

 Here `~/astrometry_indexes` is the host folder holding the indexes downloaded from the first step.
 In the `solver` container, the command line tools are available for use.
 For example, `solve-field`.

+(At the moment, all 4100-series index files are automatically downloaded into the Docker images, so you don't actually need to download them manually nor mount any volumes.)

+If you are encoutering issues with the release image throwing `Illegal Instruction` when `solve-field` is being called, try changing the line `ENV ARCH_FLAGS=-march=x86-64-v2` in `Dockerfile.release` and downgrading the version.

 ## webservice